 Undeterred, Saki chases Kousaka through the various activities of the club, from costume-playing and comic conventions to video gaming and collecting anime figures—learning more than she ever wanted to about the humorous world of the Japanese fan...

 Genshiken was published as Genshiken: The Society for the Study of Modern Visual Culture by Del Rey Manga from April 26, 2005 up until volume 9 on November 27, 2007.
-Kodansha Comics USA picked up the license and has been publishing the series from volume 10 which was released on September 4, 2012 as Genshiken: Second Season, republishing the previous volumes in 3-in-1 omnibuses from May 22, 2012 to January 29, 2013.
+Kodansha Comics USA picked up the license and published the series from volume 10 onwards as Genshiken: Second Season from September 4, 2012 to March 13, 2018.
+The previous nine volumes were republished in 3-in-1 omnibuses from May 22, 2012 to January 29, 2013.

 Let me just say it beforehand: i think Genshiken is a must for any anime/manga fan who's minimally interested in the otaku/fujoshi culture and in how much things have changed from the 90s/start of this century to the present time.
 It's a social study in many ways.
 So, if you're interested in this kind of stuff or if you're not exactly new to the anime/manga world, you should definitely read this manga.
 Like, seriously, do it if you haven't yet.